valcancgu/CGU-IST303-F21-Prj-Team-2/README.md

 6. View all schedules
 - Receptionist or manager chooses a time window
 - List appointments for all schedules that intersect that time window

+7. Create a new service
+- Manager can create a service record

 ## Language, Framework, and Libraries